GKopanidis/LawnMowerPlates/README.md

     * Used to commit and push code during the development opf the Website
 * Font Awesome
     * Icons obtained from [https://fontawesome.com/](https://fontawesome.com/) were used as the Social media links in the footer section.
-* Tinyjpg
+* Iloveimg
-    * [https://tinyjpg.com/](https://www.iloveimg.com/) was used to reduce the size of the images used throughout the website
+    * [https://iloveimg.com/](https://www.iloveimg.com/) was used to reduce the size of the images used throughout the website
 * Favicon.io
     * favicon files were created at [https://favicon.io/favicon-converter/](https://favicon.io/favicon-converter/)
 * balsamiq